Manufacturers: Motivate Your Sales Teams to Embrace eCommerce

 It is widely known within the B2B space that repeat purchases are the key to long-term growth within any business.
 However, drawing in repeat customers can sometimes be a grueling challenge.

-This situation proves that ecommerce is not the death of the salesperson, but an opportunity for growth.
-An organization should be actively seeking new ways to increase their market share, but to be effective, the sales team will need to embrace ecommerce.
-This can be facilitated by utilizing a competition structure that encourages collaboration between a sales team and ecommerce.
+This situation proves that eCommerce is not the death of the salesperson, but an opportunity for growth.
+An organization should be actively seeking new ways to increase its market share, but to be effective, the sales team will need to embrace eCommerce.
+This can be facilitated by utilizing a competition structure that encourages collaboration between a sales team and eCommerce.

 Implementing a sports-style bracket competition has been effective at driving higher individual performance by using compensation to drive more sales.
 For example, sales representatives compete against one another to meet daily or weekly goals.
 These goals can be structured to increase customer adoption of an eCommerce site.
 Things like measuring the number of newly registered users, new quotes, and new orders created online during a time period should result in everyone finding new ways to introduce customers to the tools available online.

 Another valuable way to incentivize sales is by providing bonuses for sales representatives that meet or exceed weekly goals.
 Bonuses will only motivate sales teams if they understand exactly what they need to do to earn them.
 For this strategy to be effective, the sales team must have a clear definition of what metrics are being measured and how much they can earn for their increased efforts.
 All the while, they can still be receiving commission for sales made via eCommerce.

 The introduction of eCommerce is not the beginning of the end for the traditional sales team.
 Establishing the proper strategies to gain their trust is essential to maintaining an effective sales force.